-NOTE: The unit may be operated with an Infinity Touch Control or a standard 2-stage thermostat.
-Infinity Touch Control will utilize 5 stages cooling, while 2-stage thermostat will only allow 2 discrete stages of cooling operation.
+NOTE: The unit may be operated with an Infinity Touch Control or a standard 2-stage HP thermostat.
+Infinity Touch Control will utilize 5 stages of heating and cooling, while 2-stage HP thermostat will only allow 2 discrete stages of heating and cooling operation.